ERP Software Development Guide: Steps, Estimates & Functionality Breakdown

 We built a similar module when working on logistics-focused software for Exertis.
 Features for creating visual dashboards, downloading tables and graphs, and importing and exporting various reports helped end users reduce the time they spent analyzing and structuring data on transportation processes.

-A human resources module can organize and keep employee data in one space, allowing you to manage things like time tracking and attendance, payroll, performance reviews, and employee experience.
+A human resources module can organize and keep employee data in one space, allowing you to manage things like payroll, performance reviews, and employee experience.

 We can also offer functionality for time tracking, attendance, and workspace surveillance.
 We created a video surveillance solution for our client’s factory that visualizes real-time data from various sensors in one dashboard, automatically recognizes suspicious activity, and sends notifications to responsible managers.

-If your work involves dealing with continuous projects, we can create a place to centralize all project management activities:
+If your work involves dealing with continuous projects (like in the case of construction ERP system), we can create a place to centralize all project management activities:

 • Project progress tracking with a timeline and project workflow visualization board